Aldershot: Hardcore

-Rock music

-At the end of the 1990s and the start of the 2000s, an underground scene of rock bands cropped up around Aldershot.
-Notable bands include Reuben, Vex Red, Inter and Hundred Reasons.

 Shopping

 Union Street and Wellington Street at the centre of the town's shopping district were pedestrianised in the 1970s when the Wellington Centre, a covered shopping centre, was built over the site of the town's former open-air market.
+As of 2020, Union Street East is undergoing regeneration; the project has been referred to as Union Yard.

-During the 1980s and 1990s the Victorian shopping arcade and various other period buildings in Wellington Street were demolished to allow for the building of an extension to the Wellington Centre known as The Galleries.
+During the 1980s and 1990s, the Victorian shopping arcade and various other period buildings in Wellington Street were demolished to allow for the building of an extension to the Wellington Centre known as The Galleries.
 The Galleries has remained almost vacant for many years now and is currently under consideration for proposed redevelopment into a mixed use retail and residential scheme, with potential commercial leisure space.
 In 2003, a health check of the town centre concluded that, "Aldershot is experiencing promising signs of revitalisation, particularly in the shopping core".
 This revitalisation failed to materialise, with prominent traders such as Marks and Spencer leaving the town centre.

 In 2005, Rushmoor Borough Council documented the percentage of vacant shops at 10%, 8% and 7% respectively for Union Street, the Wellington Centre and Wellington Street.

-The Westgate Leisure Park, which opened in 2012–2013 and which fronts onto Barrack Road, includes a Cineworld cinema, a Morrisons supermarket, and several chain restaurants, including Nando's, Mimosa and Pizza Express.
+The Westgate Leisure Park, which opened in 2012–2013 and which fronts onto Barrack Road, includes a Cineworld cinema, a Morrisons supermarket and several chain restaurants, including Nando's, Mimosa and Pizza Express.
 There is also a Tesco superstore located at the rear of the development.

 Parks and open spaces

 Aldershot has many parks, playgrounds and open spaces for sport, play and leisure, including Aldershot Park, Brickfields Country Park, the Municipal Gardens, Manor Park and the Princes Gardens, the latter three a short walk from the town centre.

 The legacy of the Army has meant that the land for leisure use, as well as protected areas for flora and fauna, has been preserved over many years.
-On the Surrey border can be found Rowhill Nature Reserve which is popular with nature-lovers, dog owners, walkers and joggers.
+On the Surrey border can be found Rowhill Nature Reserve, which is popular with nature-lovers, dog owners, walkers and joggers.

 Sport

-Aldershot has many sports facilities including the Rushmoor Gymnastics Academy, Aldershot Tennis Centre, Aldershot Bowling, Aldershot Pools and Lido, Aldershot Garrison Sports Centre, Alderwood Leisure Centre (formerly Connaught Leisure Centre) and Alpine Snow Sports (Dry Ski Centre).
+Sports facilities include the Rushmoor Gymnastics Academy, Aldershot Tennis Centre, Aldershot Bowling, Aldershot Pools and Lido, Aldershot Garrison Sports Centre, Alderwood Leisure Centre (formerly Connaught Leisure Centre) and Alpine Snow Sports (Dry Ski Centre).
 Formerly the town also hosted short circuit motor racing including speedway and stock car racing.
 Greyhound racing took place at Aldershot Stadium, and point-to-point racing at Tweseldown.
-Famous running club AFD has produced top runners.
+The running club AFD has produced some top runners.
 Aldershot Park hosts a number of sports facilities and organisations.